diez/www.diez.org/docs/getting-started/the-basics.md

 ### A walk-through
 Want to get a feel for how Diez fits into your team's workflow?
 Check out the end-to-end video we've put together for those purposes.
-<iframe style="margin-top:30px" width="100%" height="500" src="https://www.youtube.com/embed/41xMXV52Uwo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe style="margin-top:30px" width="100%" height="500" src="https://www.youtube.com/embed/41xMXV52Uwo" frameborder="0" allow="accelerometer, autoplay, encrypted-media, gyroscope, picture-in-picture" allowfullscreen></iframe>

+<div class="aside">Note that this video demonstrates design token component (DTC) composition using classes.
+An alternative syntax is shown throughout the examples on this page.</div>

 ### The moving pieces

 #### Your Diez Project

-Your Diez project is a collection of design token component (DTC) definitions in TypeScript.
+Your Diez project is a collection of DTCs definitions in TypeScript.
 This is your team's _living_ source of truth for its design system.

 #### Diez Complier